Blackdeerbrand/Task_Manager/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-You can see the demo here
+You can see the demo here,

 This app it's a good practice for people that are beginning in React